 So I started thinking to something I could do by myself with a low budget and only few basic tools.

 I wanted to keep the retro design of the school posters.
-Smy first thought was to build a hanging system with wooden rods.
+So my first thought was to build a hanging system with wooden rods.

 Besides, as the maps are printed on both